 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab squares average 250 pounds, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
-How does that route to a 10-yard dumpster?
-The hooklift truck’s weight limit caps the haul before overage fees kick in, which is why roofing dumpsters use lower side walls than general construction cans.
+Roofers know three-tab shingles average 250 pounds per square while architectural laminate runs closer to 400, so a 25-square tear-off lands between three and five tons before underlayment.
+How does that translate to a 10-yard container?
+The hooklift truck routes weight carefully because a 10-yard cap keeps the haul inside the weight limit on one pickup.

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our standard service for C&D debris—the heavy stuff requires specific handling.
-We run these loads to separate facilities to keep your disposal costs flat.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—a standard procedure for mixed loads.
+Pure asphalt tear-offs stay on our regular roofing line, keeping your project costs predictable.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition